Understanding, Detecting, and Repairing Real-World In-Context-Learning-Based Text-to-SQL Errors

 \textbf{C2: Using = instead of IN.} The \code{=} operator is performed between a single value and a set of values, which actually should be \code{IN} operator.
 In such a case, SQLite will silently take the first element of the set and make the comparison, leading to a stricter condition.
 As shown in Figure~\ref{fig:IN_Eq}, while the sub-query returns two values, only the first one (\ie, \code{'10E'}) becomes the operand of the \code{=} operator.
 Therefore, the main query fails to, but should, retrieve the data entries with value \code{'JUD'}.

-\textbf{C3: Ascending Sort with NULL.} When sorting a column that contains \code{NULL} value, the \code{NULL} value will typically be regarded as the smallest value, which is likely to cause a \code{NULL} output when a concrete number is expected.
-Specifically, the ascending sort and \code{MIN()} function in SQLite could easily trigger this problem.
-A straightforward fix is to remove all the \code{NULL} values before invoking these two operations.
+\textbf{C3: Ascending Sort with NULL.} When sorting a column containing \code{NULL} values, the latter are typically regarded as the smallest value, which may lead to an unexpected \code{NULL} output when a concrete number is expected.
+This error is common with the ascending sort and \code{MIN()} function in SQLite.
+A straightforward fix is to remove \code{NULL} values before invoking these operations.

-\subsubsection{Convention error.}
+\subsubsection{Convention Error.}

-The SQL query passes schema resolution but contains errors that can be identified only with the knowledge of database schema, regardless of the NL question.
+The SQL query passes schema resolution but contains errors that can be identified just by analyzing database schema, without understanding of NL question.
 We observe 3 types of convention errors.

 \textbf{D1: Violating Value Specification.} In a column with value specifications, the SQL query attempts to find a value that violates the specification.
-It typically occurs when the column is of enumeration type or its value specification follows the enumeration style.
+It typically occurs on an enumeration-type or enumeration-style column.
 It also occurs on column with strict format, \eg, date and time.
-This type of error makes the query condition unsatisfiable, leading to empty query response.
-There are two typical causes: (1) \emph{wrong value}: the LLM correctly selects a column to be examined but expects an impossible value; and (2) \emph{wrong column}: LLM selects a wrong column, making the expected values meaningless.
-For example, in Figure~\ref{fig:intro-example}, the LLM-generated SQL query attempts to find \code{'legal'} value in the \code{legalities.status} column of the \code{card\_games} database.
-However, the value of this column must be either \code{'Legal'}, \code{'Banned'}, or \code{'Restricted'}.
+This type of error makes the query condition unsatisfiable, resulting in an empty query result.
+It has two typical causes: (1) \emph{wrong value}: the query examines the correct column but expects an impossible value; and (2) \emph{wrong column}: a wrong column is examined, making the expected values meaningless.
+For example, in Figure~\ref{fig:intro-example}, the generated query attempts to find \code{'legal'} value in the \code{legalities.status} column.
+However, valid values for this column are \code{'Legal'}, \code{'Banned'}, and \code{'Restricted'}.
 Therefore, the condition in the \code{WHERE} clause will never be satisfied.